hashicorp/terraform-provider-azurestack/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 ---
 subcategory: "Compute"
 layout: "azurestack"
-page_title: "Azure Resource Manager: azurestack_linux_virtual_machine_scale_set"
+page_title: "Azure Resource Manager: azurestack_windows_virtual_machine_scale_set"
 description: |-
-  Manages a Linux Virtual Machine Scale Set.
+  Manages a Windows Virtual Machine Scale Set.
 ---

-# azurestack_linux_virtual_machine_scale_set
+# azurestack_windows_virtual_machine_scale_set

-Manages a Linux Virtual Machine Scale Set.
+Manages a Windows Virtual Machine Scale Set.

 ## Disclaimers

-~> **NOTE:** All arguments including the administrator login and password will be stored in the raw state as plain-text.
+~> **NOTE:**: All arguments including the administrator login and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

 -> **NOTE:** Terraform will automatically update & reimage the nodes in the Scale Set (if Required) during an Update - this behaviour can be configured [using the `features` setting within the Provider block](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#features).

+~> **NOTE:** This resource does not support Unmanaged Disks.
+If you need to use Unmanaged Disks you can continue to use [the `azurestack_virtual_machine_scale_set` resource](virtual_machine_scale_set.html) instead

 ## Example Usage

-This example provisions a basic Linux Virtual Machine Scale Set on an internal network.
-Additional examples of how to use the `azurestack_linux_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/linux` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/vm-scale-set/linux).
+This example provisions a basic Windows Virtual Machine Scale Set on an internal network.
+Additional examples of how to use the `azurestack_windows_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/windows` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/vm-scale-set/windows).

 ```hcl
 provider "azurerm" {